0cjs/8bitdev/src/pmon/pmon.md

 Command and Parameter Tables
 ----------------------------

-Commands and their parameters (including parameter character, value type and the location where the value is stored) are stored in and read from a table that may be replaced by the user.
+Commands and their parameters (including the paramchar, value type and the location where the value is stored) are stored in and read from a table that may be replaced by the user.
 The table is scanned in order from start to finish and the first matching entry is used.

       Addrs Description
       ──────────────────────────────────────────────────────────